-where $T_\ell$ is the number of COVID-19 diagnostic tests administered during time interval $(t_{\ell-1}, t_\ell]$.
-We could proceed to modeling $\psi_\ell$ as a deterministic function of latent incidence, but observed variation in estimated positivity probabilities cannot be explained by changes in incidence alone.
-Variable testing guidelines, test shortages, and other factors must be at play.
-We use another layer of randomness to account for these unobserved factors affecting positivity probabilities and assume that the positivity probability in interval $(t_{\ell-1}, t_\ell]$ follows the following Beta distribution:
+where $T_l$ is the number of COVID-19 diagnostic tests administered during the time interval $(t_{l-1}, t_l]$.
+We use another layer of randomness to account for unobserved factors affecting positivity probabilities (e.g., variable testing guidelines and test shortages) and assume that the positivity probability in interval $(t_{l-1}, t_l]$ follows the beta distribution: